klml/drfrederson/_source/admin.md

 ---
 layout: page
-name: Login
+name: Administration
 comment: false
-description: To provide login button
+description: All about editing and admin this site